 Colorectal Cancer, Metastatic or Recurrent - What Happens

-eventually will invade and destroy nearby tissues and then spread farther.
+If the cancer is allowed to keep growing, over time it will invade and destroy nearby tissues and then spread farther.

 - Colon cancer often spreads first to nearby lymph nodes.
 From there it may spread to other parts of the body, usually to the liver.
 It may also spread to the lungs, bones, or other organs in the body.

 - Rectal cancer may spread directly to the lungs, bypassing the liver.

 Recurrent colorectal cancer occurs when the cancer begins to grow again months or years after treatment.

-- Is 69% for people whose cancer has spread to nearby organs or lymph nodes is 68%.1 This means that 68 out of 100 people are still alive 5 years or longer after their cancer was discovered.
+- Is 69% for people whose cancer has spread to nearby organs or lymph nodes.1 This means that about 69 out of 100 people are still alive 5 years or longer after their cancer was discovered.

 These numbers are taken from reports that were done at least 5 years ago, before newer treatments were available.
 So the actual chances of your survival are likely to be higher than these numbers.